OHIF/Viewers/platform/docs/docs/development/architecture.md

 └── README.md
 ```

-OHIF v3 is comprised of the following components, described in detail in further
+OHIF v3 is composed of the following components, described in detail in further
 sections:

 - `@ohif/viewer`: The core framework that controls extension registration, mode